Understanding metric-related pitfalls in image analysis validation: Results

 \subsection{Information on metric pitfalls is largely inaccessible}

 Researchers and algorithm developers seeking to validate image analysis algorithms frequently face the problem of choosing adequate validation metrics while at the same time navigating a range of potential pitfalls.
 Following common practice is often not the best option, as evidenced by a number of recent publications \citep{maier2018rankings, kofler2021DICE, gooding2018comparative, vaassen2020evaluation}.
-Making an educated choice from a vast array of possibilities requires a researcher to be aware of not only the definitions and mathematical properties of different metrics but also their strengths and weaknesses, as well as limitations related to their use under certain conditions.
-The endeavor is notably complicated by the absence of any comprehensive databases or reviews covering the topic and thus the lack of a central resource for reliable information on validation metrics.
+Making an educated choice is notably complicated by the absence of any comprehensive databases or reviews covering the topic and thus the lack of a central resource for reliable information on validation metrics.

 This lack of accessibility is considered by experts to be a major bottleneck in image analysis validation~\cite{maier2018rankings}.
 To illustrate this point, we searched the literature for available information on commonly used validation metrics.
 The search was conducted on the platform Google Scholar using search strings that combined different notations of the metric name, including synonyms and acronyms, with search terms indicating problems, such as “pitfall” or “limitation”.
 The mean and median number of hits for the metrics addressed in the present work were 159,329 and 22,100, respectively, and ranged between 49 for \ac{clDice} and 962,000 for Sensitivity.
 Moreover, despite valuable literature on individual relevant aspects (e.g.,~\cite{taha2014formal, taha2015metrics, grandini2020metrics, kofler2021DICE, vaassen2020evaluation, chicco2021matthews, chicco2020advantages}), we did not find a common point of entry to metric-related pitfalls in image analysis in the form of a review paper or other credible source.
-It is thus unfeasible for any individual researcher to, within reasonable time and effort, retrieve comprehensive information on properties and pitfalls pertaining to one or multiple metrics of interest from the current body of research literature.
 We conclude that \textit{the key knowledge required for making educated decisions and avoiding pitfalls related to the use of validation metrics is highly scattered and not accessible by individuals.}